davidmerfield/Blot/README.md

 I recommend you wait until I write a setup guide before attempting to run Blot on your own server.

-Eventually I will sell this to self-hosters who do *not* have a Blot subscription.
+Eventually I will sell Blot to self-hosters who do *not* have a Blot subscription.
+It will be priced reasonably, with an option to pay for support.
+I like how Kirby does it.

-My goal for the project would be for you to be able to do something like this:
+My distant goal for the project would be for you, the self-hoster, to be able to do something like this:

 ```
 $ npm install blot -g